IdanCo/ng1bs4/README.md

 * Still used to bootstrap 3.x?
 Use [UI Bootstrap](https://angular-ui.github.io/bootstrap/)
 * Finally upgraded to Angular?
 Use [NG Bootstrap](https://ng-bootstrap.github.io/#/home)
 * None of the above?
 You belong with us!

+## Philosophy
+**No Styling**

+We believe you should be able to customize as much as you want, and with bootstrap 4 theming is easy!
+That is why all components include minimal styling, and rely heavily on bootstrap's variables.

+**Simple Code**

+We strive to keep all components as simple yet robust as possible.
+Hence, rewiring them to fit your need should be easy as pie.

+## Contribute
+§!@#$%^ **HELP NEEDED!** ^%$#@!§

+We're a brand new library, trying to make its way in this crazy javascript world.
+There's tons of work to be done and any effort will be appreciated.
+We need your help in -
+- Building new components and imporving existing ones
+- Coming up with ideas for new components or new features
+- Documentation
+- Stack, build, deploy and all that jazz
+- Staring, sharing, forking and most of all - using
+- Testing (unit, integration and pregnancy)
+- Setting up coding standards and linting